Cifram/pytorch-CycleGAN-and-pix2pix/docs/tips.md

 #### Training/Testing with rectangular images
 Both pix2pix and CycleGAN can work for rectangular images.
 To make them work, you need to use different preprocessing flags.
 Let's say that you are working with `360x256` images.
 During training, you can specify `--preprocess crop` and `--crop_size 256`.
 This will allow your model to be trained on randomly cropped `256x256` images during training time.
 During test time, you can apply the model on `360x256` images with the flag `--preprocess none`.

 There are practical restrictions regarding image sizes for each generator architecture.
 For `unet256`, it only supports images whose width and height are divisible by 256.
 For `unet128`, the width and height need to be divisible by 128.
-For `resnet_6blocks` and `resnet_9blocks`, the width and height need to be divisible by 4.

 #### About loss curve
 Unfortunately, the loss curve does not reveal much information in training GANs, and CycleGAN is no exception.
 To check whether the training has converged or not, we recommend periodically generating a few samples and looking at them.